How to manually write off customer invoices to bad debt

 Name Enter the name of the account, for example, Bad Debt Write Off.

-3. Click Save and click Close.
+3. Select Save then Close.

 Write off a sales invoice

-1. Click Customers then click Batch credit.
+1. Go to Customers then select Batch credit.

 A/C Date Credit No N/C Details Net T/C VAT